MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/9-testconnection/readme.md

 Custom connector support was added to the April 2018 release of the [personal on-premises data gateway](/data-integration/gateway/service-gateway-install#download-and-install-a-personal-mode-gateway).
 This new (preview) functionality allows for Scheduled Refresh of reports that make use of your custom connector.

-This tutorial will cover the process of enabling your connector for refresh, and provide a quick walkthrough of the steps to configure the gateway.
+This tutorial covers the process of enabling your connector for refresh, and provide a quick walkthrough of the steps to configure the gateway.
 Specifically you'll:

 1. Add a TestConnection handler to your connector.
-2. Install the On-Premises Data Gateway in Personal mode.
+2. Install the on-premises Data Gateway in Personal mode.
 3. Enable Custom Connector support in the Gateway.
 4. Publish a workbook that uses your connector to PowerBI.com.
 5. Configure scheduled refresh to test your connector.